Global Head of Transaction Banking, Standard Chartered

 For instance, a large manufacturer looking to expand production may be hindered due to constraints in key suppliers’ production capacity.
 It is more difficult and costly for some of these suppliers to access financing on their own compared with the large corporation they supply.
 These costs are then passed on to the manufacturer, resulting in lower margins.

-Furthermore, the solutions available to these suppliers are typically limited to vanilla post-shipment finance.
-By taking an ecosystem approach, these obstacles to growth can be removed, allowing banks to go beyond traditional post-shipment finance to offer best-fit banking solutions.
+Furthermore, the solutions available to these suppliers are typically limited to vanilla post-shipment finance such as factoring or invoice discounting services.
+By taking an ecosystem approach, these obstacles to growth can be removed, allowing banks to go beyond traditional post-shipment finance to offer best-fit banking and cash management solutions.

 These forecasts change over time and new orders keep coming in, making it difficult to reconcile production needs down to individual purchase orders, which are typically the basis on which traditional invoice or pre-invoice financing takes place.

 On the sales side, as companies’ sales and distribution models become more agile, credit and working capital dynamics change.
 If a distributor’s credit line is fully utilised, this distributor cannot do more business, which in turn hampers growth.
 It is crucial for banks to understand the root cause of such a scenario before proposing any solutions.

 The answer could be that the company needs to automate real-time collection reconciliation in their ERP system or that the distributor has some short-term working capital burden.
 When we pay more attention to underlying business requirements, we can facilitate more business.